Comparisons12 min read

 ✅ Pros ❌ Cons

-Tax-loss harvesting on all accounts $500 minimum to start
+Tax-loss harvesting for all accounts $500 minimum to start

 Direct indexing at $100k+ No custodial accounts

-Path financial planning tool is excellent No phone support
+Path planning tool is excellent No phone support

 High-yield cash account (~4.50% APY) Portfolio customization still limited vs. self-directed investing